 Newburgh Heights is a very small village located in the state of Ohio.
 With a population of 1,815 people and just one neighborhood, Newburgh Heights is the 475th largest community in Ohio.
 Newburgh Heights has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Newburgh Heights is a blue-collar town, with 41.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Newburgh Heights is generally considered to be a blue-collar town.
+41.43% of the Newburgh Heights workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Newburgh Heights is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Newburgh Heights who work in healthcare suport services (17.15%), office and administrative support (10.56%), and healthcare (6.50%).

 Newburgh Heights is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Newburgh Heights citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.02% of adults 25 and older in Newburgh Heights have a college degree.
+The percentage of adults in Newburgh Heights who are college-educated is close to the national average for all communities of 21.84%: 17.02% of the adults in Newburgh Heights have a bachelor's degree or advanced degree.

 The per capita income in Newburgh Heights in 2022 was $35,116, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $140,464 for a family of four.
 However, Newburgh Heights contains both very wealthy and poor people as well.